-This simple map shows the most popular tourist destinations within the Philippines
+This simple map, left, shows the most popular tourist destinations within the Philippines.
+View larger map.

 Read more about these destinations below, then decide on the areas you wish to visit.
 Check our Tour Recommendations.

 Download a large detailed map of the Philippines.
 This map is in PDF format, which you can print.

 The most popular regions of the Philippines are listed below.
-There are links from each place name to pages that will allow you to discover more about the principal destinations that that area has to offer.
+There are links from each place name to pages that will allow you to discover more about what that particular destination has to offer to the tourist.

 Manila - Most holidays start and end in Manila.
 Many destinations are connected via Manila too - it's like the hub of a wheel.
 On a city tour, explore old Intramuros and Fort Santiago, or travel outside Manila on a day tour.

 The Rice Terraces (North Luzon)